Newborns Exposed to Substances: Support and Therapy

 - Infant-parent therapy sessions in the home, office, or community

-- Support and case management services from a Mentor Mom who can offer connections to community resources, including recovery services
+- Support and case management services from a Maternal Recovery Specialist who can offer connections to community resources, including recovery services

 - Consultation to address the baby’s unique development, sleep, and feeding needs, including calming and soothing strategies such as infant massage